abhierao/RISCV_CORE_4_Stage/README.md

 # Overview
 RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.
 Born in academia and research, RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture, paving the way for the next 50 years of computing design and innovation.

-"Microprocessor for You in Thirty Hours" is a Workshop offered by [VLSI System Design](https://www.vlsisystemdesign.com) and [Redwoord EDA](https://www.redwoodeda.com/) to help students, computer architecture enthusiasts and hobbyists to get a jumpstart into the world of RISCV.
+"Microprocessor for You in Thirty Hours" is a Workshop offered by [VLSI System Design](https://www.vlsisystemdesign.com) and [Redwood EDA](https://www.redwoodeda.com/) to help students, computer architecture enthusiasts and hobbyists to get a jumpstart into the world of RISCV.

 # Workshop Outline
 The workshop was designed to be a 5 day coursework enabling participants to understand the Software-Hardware integration in architecting a Processor core.